-Molly has been pet sitting since her childhood.
+Molly has been pet sitting since childhood.
 Growing up in Tempe, Arizona, her neighborhood was overrun with children and animal friends.
 Organizing birthday parties and weddings for dogs, cats, guinea pigs, and turtles was a favorite past-time of hers.
 Molly loves working with animals and is trained as a veterinary technician.
-As an honest, enthusiastic, tender-hearted, empathetic, and conscientious soul, she has interned at Best Friends Animal Sanctuary and has volunteered with Pikes Peak Humane Society, Mill Dog Rescue, Foster Mom, Pikes Peak Therapeutic Riding Center, and Mellow Memories (miniature horse therapy).
+As an enthusiastic, tender-hearted, empathetic, and conscientious soul, she has interned at Best Friends Animal Sanctuary and volunteered with Pikes Peak Humane Society, Mill Dog Rescue, Foster Mom, Pikes Peak Therapeutic Riding Center, and Mellow Memories (miniature horse therapy).
 When caring for pets, Molly works diligently to interpret and accommodate their needs.
 She indulges in active play, quiet cuddling, fun exploration, and calm conversation.
 With her own two dogs she enjoys daily trail treks, playdates with friends and their pups and, on cold days, snuggling on the couch to watch Animal Planet.